 Dorsoduro

-Best for: couples, culture-led trips, and travelers who want a calmer but still strategic base
+Best for: couples, culture-led trips, stylish stays, calmer evenings, and travelers who want the best overall Venice balance

 Pros